BaconErie/Boxlang/docs/docs.md

 Subtracts two values.

-If both values contain only numbers, then mathematically subtract the numbers.
+If both values contain only numbers, then Boxlang will mathematically subtract the numbers.
 If at least one of the values contain text, Boxlang will concatenate the two values together.

 ```
 subtracted = '1' - '2'; /* subtracted equals '-1' */